-Chenrezig Statue On Sale
+Chenrezig Statue with Consort

-The Bodhisattva Avalokitesvara originated in India and represents the compassion of all Buddhas.
+The bodhisattva Avalokitesvara originated in India and represents the compassion of all Buddhas.
 In Sanskrit the interpretation is “the lord who looks down”.
 However, Buddhism spread eastwards to other countries such as Japan, Tibet, Cambodia and China.
 As a result, this Bodhisattva of compassion began to receive different interpretations.
 Therefore, in Japan Avalokitesvara became known as Kannon, in China Guanyin, in Cambodia he is Lokesvara and in Tibet Avalokitesvara is Chenrezig.
-The Chenrezig statue is known for looking rather extravagant compared to more conservative Buddha statues.
+The Chenrezig statue with consort is known for looking rather extravagant compared to more conservative Buddha statues.

 In Tibet, Chenrezig is interpreted as being the earthly manifestation of the Celestial Buddha named Amitabha.
 Additionally, Chenrezig guards the earthly realm during the interval between Shakyamuni Buddha and the coming of the future Buddha Meitreya.